Nexhmie Zaimi

-Nexhmie Zaimi (born in Libohovë, Albania on 14 May 1917, died 18 April 2003 in Santa Barbara, California) was a noted Albanian American author and journalist.
+Nexhmie Zaimi (born in Libohovë, Albania on 14 May 1917, died 18 April 2003 in Santa Barbara, California) was an Albanian American author and journalist.

 Early life and marriage

 In Albania, when Zaimi was twelve and half years old, her father visited her in her bedroom and proceeded to tell her that she would have to begin wearing a veil whenever she went out of the house.
 When he handed her the veil, without saying a word, she opened the window and threw the scarf onto the neighbours roof where it remained for several days.
 Her father, angry, called her a "wild goat", the equivalent of tomboy in Albania, and left the room.
 This rebellious act would set the tone for Zaimi's adult life.

 Nexhmie was one of the first six girls (along with her brother Mehmet) to attend high school in Albania, run by American Presbyterian missionaries.
 While a teenager in Albania, her traditional family tried to force her into marriage.
 She ran away from Albania and became the first female from Albania to achieve a higher education at Wellesley College.
 She lived with relief worker Florence Spencer Duryea and soon became an American citizen.

-While attending Columbia University's Graduate School of Journalism in New York City, she married Henry M. Margolis, an attorney and businessman, in the 1940s.
+While attending Columbia University Graduate School of Journalism in New York City, she married Henry M. Margolis, an attorney and businessman, in the 1940s.
 They divorced in the early 1950s.
 She had one son, writer Eric Margolis.